European Automotive Companies Use Hemp Fiber. Here’s Why American Companies Don’t

 This unlocks the floodgates of opportunity that manufacturers have been waiting for.

-So, where is there an opportunity for hemp fiber to create a paradigm shift in manufacturing?
+So, where is there an opportunity for hemp fiber to decarbonize manufacturing?

 I’m glad you asked.

 We can look at global markets that utilize hemp in textiles, building materials, and plastics.